-The Community Sport Hub project is an exciting and innovative approach to the development of sport in local communities.
+The Community Sport Hub project is an exciting and innovative approach to the development of physical activity and sport in local communities.
 Community Sports Hubs are a key part of sportscotland‘s contribution to legacy 2014.
-The project is delivered locally by High Life Highland.
-It aims to bring together all the key partners involved in sport to create a joint approach to its development which will lead to an increase in participation levels locally.
-The project has a particular focus on supporting Community Sport Clubs to deliver quality sports and physical activity opportunities to the whole community.
+The project is delivered locally by High Life Highland and aims to bring together all the key partners involved in health and wellbeing, physical activity, and sport development to create a joint approach locally to increase participation levels.
+The project has a particular focus on equalities and inclusion by supporting activity groups and clubs to deliver quality sports and physical activity opportunities to the whole community.

-- Encourage a more coordinated approach to the development of sport and physical activity within Highland Communities.
+- Encourage a more coordinated approach to the development of physical and mental health and wellbeing, sport and activities within Highland Communities.

-- Investigate if the sport and physical activity opportunities are meeting the local need.
+- Investigate whether existing sport and physical activity opportunities meet local needs.

-- Provide a forum for all local sports clubs and partners to meet, share good practice, information and exchange ideas.
+- Provide a forum for all local sports clubs, activity groups and partners to meet, share good practice, information, and exchange ideas.

-- Support our local Community Clubs to deliver quality sports provision.
+- Support our local Community Clubs to deliver quality sports, activity and exercise provision.